-3.2 Extended and Unscented Filtering
+3.2 Extended and Unscented Kalman Filtering

 Often the dynamic and measurement processes in practical applications are not linear and the Kalman filter cannot be applied as such.
-However, still often the filtering distributions of this kind of processes can be approximated with Gaussian distributions.
-In this section, three types of methods for forming the Gaussian approximations are considered, the Taylor series based extended Kalman filters, statistical linearization based statistically linearized filters and unscented transform based unscented Kalman filters.
+However, often the filtering distributions of this kind of processes can be approximated with Gaussian distributions.
+In this section, four types of methods for forming the Gaussian approximations are considered, the Taylor series based extended Kalman filters (EKF), statistical linearization based statistically linearized filters (SLF), Fourier-Hermite expansion based Fourier-Hermite Kalman filters (FHKF), and unscented transform based unscented Kalman filters (UKF).
+Among these, UKF differs from the other filters in this section in the sense that it is not a series expansion based method per se - even though it was originally justified by considering a series expansion of the non-linear function.

-3.2.1 Linearization of Non-Linear Transforms
+3.2.1 Taylor Series Expansions